Top Custom Home Builders

-“Arx” in Latin means “fortress” or “stronghold,” and it was not by accident that Ryan Briggs gave his structural design firm such a telling name.
-Briggs started the company in 2009 — as many sectors of the US economy were tanking — but he hasn’t had a bad year yet.
-And that, he says, proves the company lives up to its name.
+Arx in Latin means “fortress” or “stronghold,” and it was not by accident that Ryan Briggs gave his structural design firm such a telling name.
+Briggs started the company in 2009 when many sectors of the US economy were tanking.
+Yet, he hasn’t had a bad year since then.
+This proves that the company lives up to its name.
 The list of services he provides ranges from decks and patio covers to trade show signage.
-And with two degrees in civil engineering (a bachelor’s and master’s) from Brigham Young University, few doubt his structural design expertise.
+With a bachelor’s and master’s degree in civil engineering from Brigham Young University, there is no doubt in his structural design expertise.
 Already licensed in California, Colorado, and Nevada, Briggs is planning to expand his licensing throughout the western regions.
 In 2006, 2009 and 2012, he’s been a member of the structural committee for Southern Nevada’s Building Official IBC Code amendment and adoption processes.

 Builder Hall of Fame for Design Excellence,

 National Association of Homebuilders National sales & Marketing Award,

 10161 West Park Run Drive, Suite 150, Las Vegas, NV 89145

 In the three decades since luxury home builder Christopher Stuhmer has owned this high-end, design-build firm, he has been honored with more than 150 awards.
 Stuhmer’s particular brand of home luxury is dotted throughout Las Vegas’s most exclusive communities, including MacDonald Highlands and Boulder Ridge.